mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 1. ¿¿Two prestige trackers, one for each party - end game calculation a formula based on highest tracker.
 1. ¿¿Turns follow an election cycle, making things cheaper/more expensive (alternate to random events).

+## Random thoughts to sort later

+1. Super PACs.
+Cost a lot, but work as reusable bonus/attack/defense.
+Think tapping cards in magic.
+1. Mud slinging cards free to play at anytime, but have attack and defense and interrupt ones?

 ## Resources

 ***Examples***